rahul3883/docs.nestjs.com/content/pipes.md

 They're exported from the `@nestjs/common` package.

 Let's take a quick look at using `ParseIntPipe`.
 This is an example of the **transformation** use case, where the pipe ensures that a method handler parameter is converted to a JavaScript integer (or throws an exception if the conversion fails).
 Later in this chapter, we'll show a simple custom implementation for a `ParseIntPipe`.
-The example techniques below also apply to the other built-in transformation pipes (`ParseBoolPipe`, `ParseArrayPipe` and `ParseUUIDPipe`, which well refer to as the `Parse*` pipes in this chapter).
+The example techniques below also apply to the other built-in transformation pipes (`ParseBoolPipe`, `ParseArrayPipe` and `ParseUUIDPipe`, which we'll refer to as the `Parse*` pipes in this chapter).

 #### Binding pipes